|

 The HTML for the organization and business listings are generated by text based reports generated from a Excel

 spreadsheet.
-After the spreadsheet is updated, Martin Works executes custom code to generate html that is
+After the spreadsheet is updated, Clay executes custom code to generate html that is

 pasted into the appropriate pages.
 With the calendar, forum and directories, not to mention lots of